MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/developer/omni-channel-engagement-hub-developer.md

 > - [!INCLUDE[cc-preview-features-definition](../../includes/cc-preview-features-definition.md)]
 > - [!INCLUDE[cc-preview-features-no-ms-support](../../includes/cc-preview-features-no-ms-support.md)]

-Omni-channel Engagement Hub provides SDK methods for live chat feature that allow you to set, retrieve and remove context from an Omni-channel session, programmatically open an existing chat or create a new chat and set, retrieve and remove authentication token providers.
+Omni-channel Engagement Hub provides SDK methods for live chat features that allow you to set, retrieve, and remove context from an omni-channel session, programmatically open an existing chat or create a new chat and set, retrieve and remove authentication token providers.

 ## In this section